 Following common beliefs might hold you back from seizing new opportunities.
 Webinars are gaining popularity not because it's a nice feeling to host a live video, but because they can enhance your marketing and sales to provide a ROI.
 Business people hardly ever make decisions that aren't based on thorough research and analysis.
 If they implement any new tactic, then it probably is a well-thought out decision.

 Webinars can work like the “Alohomora” spell, and unlock new doors with new possibilities to reach a wider audience.
-If you aren't convinced whether this kind of magic is for you, LiveWebinar provides a free of charge plan or a 14-day trial of the full version that lets you experience it firsthand.
+If you aren't convinced whether this kind of magic is for you, LiveWebinar gives you the option to test our platform, as you can create a free account - which is lifetime but also has some limitations.

 Happily combines a love of writing and new technology as a copywriter, and enjoys the puzzle of putting together a good article.
 In her spare time she likes to catch up on the latest, greatest books, bake chocolate chip cookies and ponder her next travel destination.More posts